Who is restricted by 19AA?

 Australian Government funding for the AGPT Program covers the cost of your training.

-RVTS is a Fellowship training program designed to provide educational opportunities for GPs in rural areas with limited education opportunities.
+RVTS is a Fellowship training program for registrars on the journey to either RACGP or ACRRM Fellowship, designed to provide educational opportunities for GPs in rural areas with limited education opportunities.

 RVTS provides training via distance education and remote supervision, so this allows GPs working in remote communities’ access to support whilst providing highly needed medical services.